cfpb/wagtail-flags/README.md

     return HttpResponse('flag was set')
 ```

-For more complex use a `@flag_check` decorator is provided that can be used to check for a particular value of a flag, with an optional fallback.
+For more complex use cases a `@flag_check` decorator is provided that can be used to check for a particular value of a flag, with an optional fallback.

 ```python
 from flags.decorators import flag_check